Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Sch utzenberger Graphs and Blocks

 \begin{lemma} Let $M$ be an \roi\ special inverse monoid generated by a set $X$, and $w$ a word over $X^{\pm1}$.
 Then $S \Gamma(w)$ has finitely many blocks.
 Every preblock of $S \Gamma(w)$ lies in a block.
 Every vertex of $S \Gamma(w)$ lies in at least one block.
 All but finitely many edges of $S \Gamma(w)$ lie in at least one block.
 Any edge which does not lie in a block is a cut edge, and is traversed by the path from the root labelled $w$.
 Every block has a root which is the vertex corresponding to some prefix of $w$. \end{lemma}

 \begin{proof} Let $\Lambda$ be the directed, labelled graph obtained by starting with the Munn tree of $w$ and gluing a copy of $S \Gamma(1)$ to every vertex.
-It follows from work of Stephen \cite{Stephen:1990ss} that $S \Gamma(w)$ may be obtained from $\Lambda$ by folding (or \textit{determination}, in Stephen's terminology).
+As explained in Remark~\ref{rem:TreeOfBalls}, it follows from results of Stephen that $S \Gamma(w)$ may be obtained from $\Lambda$ by folding (or \textit{bi-determination}, in Stephen's terminology).

 Clearly the copies of $\sgo$ glued to the vertices of the Munn tree are a finite set of preblocks of $\Lambda$, containing all vertices and all but finitely many edges (the missing ones being those of the Munn tree).
-It follows from Lemma~\ref{sgoembeds}, that the determination process applied to $\Lambda$ never identifies two vertices within the same preblock; indeed suppose it identified distinct vertices $v_1$ and $v_2$ within a preblock with root $v$.
+It follows from Lemma~\ref{sgoembeds}, that the bi-determination process applied to $\Lambda$ never identifies two vertices within the same preblock; indeed suppose it identified distinct vertices $v_1$ and $v_2$ within a preblock with root $v$.
 For $i = 1,2$ let $w_i$ be a word labelling a path from $v$ to $v_i$ within the preblock.
 Then starting at the image of $v$ in $S\Gamma(w)$, there will be paths labelled $w_1$ and $w_2$ leading to the same place, which contradicts the fact that there is an embedded copy of $\sgo$ rooted at $v$.
-Hence, the image under determination of a preblock in $\Lambda$ is always a preblock in $S\Gamma(w)$.
+Hence, the image under bi-determination of a preblock in $\Lambda$ is always a preblock in $S\Gamma(w)$.
 Let $C$ be the (finite) set of these preblocks in $S\Gamma(w)$, and $B$ the (finite) subset of preblocks in $C$ which are maximal in $C$ under containment.

 We claim that $B$ is the (finite) set of all blocks of $S\Gamma(w)$.
 Clearly, every vertex in $S\Gamma(w)$ lies in some preblock in $B$.
 Now any other preblock of $S \Gamma(w)$ is rooted at some vertex in $S \Gamma(w)$, and hence at a vertex of some preblock in $B$.
 By Lemma~\ref{sgoembeds} again, $S \Gamma(1)$ contains a copy of $S \Gamma(1)$ at every vertex, so it follows that every preblock is contained in a preblock in $B$.
-Since the preblocks in $B$ are defined be maximal in $C$, and therefore are not contained in each other, it follows that they are maximal among all preblocks, and therefore comprise all blocks of $S \Gamma(w)$.
+Since the preblocks in $B$ are defined to be maximal in $C$, and therefore are not contained in each other, it follows that they are maximal among all preblocks, and therefore comprise all blocks of $S \Gamma(w)$.

 Since each block in $B$ is the image of a preblock in $\Lambda$ rooted at a Munn tree vertex, and every vertex of the Munn tree can be reached from the identity by reading some prefix of $w$, it follows that each block has a root which can be reached from $1$ by reading some prefix of $w$ from the root of $S\Gamma(w)$, and which therefore corresponds to a prefix of $w$.